• Newsletters

 An image of Birkenstock sandals on a blue background with bubbles for an article on how to clean Birkenstocks.

 Summer is fast approaching, and whether or not you’re looking to add new sandals to your collection, now is a good time to assess whether last year’s dirty pair can be saved.
-Birkstenstocks are still trending and are guaranteed to be summer’s hottest style once again, and it’s easy to see why—they’re comfy, versatile and, above all, timeless.
+Birkstenstocks never go out of style, and it’s easy to see why—they’re versatile and, above all, comfortable.
 But they also get grimy incredibly quickly.

-Before you take yours out for a spin, we asked Lorena Agolli, owner and head cobbler or shoe repair studio Sole Survivor in Toronto, how to clean Birkstenstocks to make them look brand new.
+Before you take yours out for a spin, we asked Lorena Agolli, the former owner and head cobbler of shoe repair studio Sole Survivor in Toronto and a shoemaker for Cirque du Soleil, how to clean Birkstenstocks to make them look brand new.

 What to use to clean Birkenstocks